 Service Dog Consultation for Pet Professionals

 Are you a professional trainer taking on a service dog client?
-If this is a new field for you, or this case is different from previous clients, you may be looking for guidance to give the best possible service to your client and their dog.
+If this case is different from previous clients or if service dog training is a new field for you, you may be looking for guidance to give the best possible service to your client and their dog.
 You’ve come to the right place.
 I offer flexible services to pet professionals, based on what you need to do your best work for your client.

 Consultation Services for Pet Professionals

 I work with clients to help them train their own service dogs.
 If you are thinking about entering this specialty, I am happy to help you with new cases.
 There are so few trainers who do this work, it is helpful to collaborate by phone and email.

 I hear from trainers around the country with questions about the process.
 There is a great deal of confusion and information to navigate: Which laws apply to which situations?
 What is the best approach to working with service dog partners?
 Which manners skills are most important?
 In what order should you train manners and tasks?
 How do you tell a client that their dog is not a good candidate?
 How do you help a client find a good candidate dog?
 Which tasks are best to train for which disabilities?
 I can help answer these questions.

 If you’ve been approached by a client who wants you to help training a service dog, but you’re not sure of the best approach, I can offer a tandem consult:

 - Tandem consults are a two-hour, three-way call with you, me, and your client

 - Before the tandem consult, you and I meet by phone to discuss your questions and concerns